Beers15/city-explorer-api/README.md

 Actual time needed to complete: 1hr 30m

-Name of feature: Display detailed errors to user if anything goes wrong, style application
+Name of feature: Errors - Display detailed errors to user if anything goes wrong, style application

 Estimate of time needed to complete: 30m